vpenso/chef-base/README.md

 This cookbook enables to configuration of generic [Chef resources](https://docs.chef.io/resources.html) by attributes.

-The following resource list include by default mapped resources:
+The following resource list include the by default mapped Chef resources:

 ```
 apt_repository